-Integrating commercial OCR APIs like Google Cloud Vision, AWS Textract, or Azure Computer Vision into your application offers powerful capabilities without the operational burden of running your own OCR infrastructure.
+Integrating commercial OCR APIs like Google Cloud Vision, AWS Textract, or Azure Computer Vision into your application offers managed OCR features without the operational burden of running your own OCR infrastructure.
 However, production integration requires careful attention to authentication, error handling, rate limiting, and cost optimization.

-This guide provides battle-tested patterns for OCR API integration that ensure reliability, performance, and cost-effectiveness.
+This guide provides practical patterns for OCR API integration that support reliability, performance, and cost control.

 Choosing an OCR API Provider

-Each major cloud provider offers OCR capabilities with different strengths:
+Each major cloud provider offers OCR features with different strengths:

 Google Cloud Vision API